stephenw6888/github-tutorial-1/README.md

 ---
 ## Git vs. GitHub

+_Git and Github_ are the **essential coding system** throughout Github.
+But as the name suggest, they are both differ among each other.

+_Git_ is a independent control made to have version control.
+(Keeping Snapshots) (_DOESN'T NEED GITHUB_)

 * Git keeps Snapshots of your work while Github shows your changings
+* Runs throughout **command line**
+* Basic workflow include (Initial Setup, Creating Repository, Edit files, Add files, Commiting files)

+_Github_ is a dependent control requiring _Git_. (_REQUIRE GITHUB_)

 * Github also stores your work into the cloud Git works on the command line
 * Github can help you easily collaborate on files Github requires git but git doesn't require git
+* Runs on the **command line**
+* With basic work flow

+1. Intial Repository created by yourself or
+2. Fork and Clone someone else's repository

 ---